mysociety/fixmystreet/updating/ami.md

 make sure they are all committed to your local branch and fork first, see [setting up a fork](/feeding-back/) for more information.
-You may want to try checking out your repository elsewhere and trying the merge there first, to see if it throws up any issues.
+You may want to try checking out your repository elsewhere and trying the merge there first, to see if it there are any problems.

 Then you will want to run: